 Will iPhone 11 Series Get The iOS 17 Update?

-iPhone 11 series – iPhone 11, iPhone 11 Pro and iPhone 11 Pro Max will soon get updated to iOS 17.
+iPhone 11 series – iPhone 11, iPhone 11 Pro, and iPhone 11 Pro Max will soon get updated to iOS 17.
 Apple’s superior software support ensures these phones will get the update along with the newer iPhones.
 Here’s everything you need to know about the iOS 17 update for iPhone 11 series.

 KEY TAKEAWAYS

-- iPhone 11, iPhone 11 Pro and iPhone 11 Pro Max is confirmed to get the iOS 17 update.
+- iPhone 11, iPhone 11 Pro, and iPhone 11 Pro Max is confirmed to get the iOS 17 update.

 - iPhone 11 series phones will get the iOS 17 update after it launched in September.

-- iOS 17 might be the last iOS version iPhone 11 series gets.
+- iOS 17 might be the last iOS version the iPhone 11 series gets.

 Will iPhone 11 Series Get Updated To iOS 17?

-Note: UPDATE: Apple has officially announced at the launch of the iPhone 15 series that the iOS 17 update will be released for iPhone 11, iPhone 11 Pro, and iPhone 11 Pro Max on September 18, 2023.
-To update your device to iOS 17, go to Settings > General > Software Update > Download and Install.
-If Automatic Updates are turned on your device, the phone will be updated automatically overnight.